 But it may be possible to avoid the driver's license suspension altogether!

 A San Bernardino Misdemeanor DUI arrest results in two charges: 1) DUI under Vehicle Code 23152(a), and 2) Driving with Excessive Blood Alcohol Content under Vehicle Code 23152(b).
-If it's your fourth drunk driving incident, however, it will automatically be treated as a California felony DUI.
+If it is your fourth drunk driving incident, however, it will automatically be treated as a California felony DUI.
 And any driving under the influence accident involving injury or death is charged as a felony.

 For misdemeanor DUI, your attorney can usually make all your court appearances for you (unless you request that the case go to trial and you testify).
 San Bernardino courts tend to drag out DUI cases over several months, which gives us plenty of time to craft the best defense possible and to broker a favorable deal with prosecutors.

 If you are convicted of a first-offense San Bernardino misdemeanor DUI, the penalties normally include three years of probation, a six-month driver's license suspension (though you still may be able to drive anywhere if you get an ignition interlock device (IID) installed), fines of $390 to over a thousand dollars, DUI School, and two days of jail time (which we can usually get suspended).
 Penalties for a second DUI can be a lot harsher, including at least four days of mandatory jail time as well as an ignition interlock device in your car.

-Depending on where you're arrested in the county, you may be booked at either one of the following jails:
+Depending on where you are arrested in the county, you may be booked at either one of the following jails:

 West Valley Detention Center2

 Afterward, the San Bernardino Courthouse will administer your case.
 It is located at 351 N. Arrowhead Ave., and you can reach them at (909) 384-1888.